In his address to the Diet in mid-September, Prime Minister Yoshihiko

 "New-Paradigm of Space Development and Utilization by Nano-Satellite"

-program led by Prof. Nakasuka at the University of Tokyo with
+program led by Prof. Nakasuka at the University of Tokyo with funding

 support from the Cabinet Office, Government of Japan.